maykar/kiosk-mode/README.md

 <br>

 ### non_admin_settings:
-Sets the config for every regular user.
+Sets the config for every regular user.<br>
 *Overwritten by user_settings & entity_settings ( unless `ignore_entity_settings` is used ).*<br>

 ```